sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-10-29-arch-installation.md

 ```zsh
 # mkfs.ext4 /dev/sdbX
 ```
-Mount the decrypted partition into `/mnt':
+Mount the decrypted partition into `/mnt`:
 ```zsh
 # mount /dev/sdbX /mnt
 ```
-Mount the  boot partition under `/mnt/boot':
+Mount the  boot partition under `/mnt/boot`:
 ```zsh
 # mkfs.vfat /dev/sdbY
 # mkdir /mnt/boot
 # mount /dev/sdbY /mnt/boot
 ```

-Mount all other partitions you may have on your system under `/mnt' (future root directory).
+Mount all other partitions you may have on your system under `/mnt` (future root directory).

-Even a small SWAP partition can be useful (atleast to avoid warnings).
+Even a small `SWAP` partition can be useful (atleast to avoid warnings).
 Once you have set up such a partition, you can format and activate it like this:
 ```zsh
 # mkswap /dev/sdaX
 # swapon /dev/sdaX
 ```
-genfstab will later detect mounted file systems and swap space.
+`genfstab` will later detect mounted file systems and swap space.

 ## Installation and configuration
 Install the base operating system components: